GfellerLab/PLDpred/README.txt

 ###############

 The prediction of ligand length distribution is computed with the function PLDpred, taking as input a vector or dataframe of HLA sequences.
 Important to mention that predictions are only available for HLA-gene A, B or C. HLA-alleles and HLA-genes are defined separately using arguments "allele" and "gene".
-If HLA-gene is unknown, it will be predict based on gene-specific position weight matrix score.

 #### INSTALLATION ####